JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - A cookie is used to spoof client identity to an HTTP server.
 - Like dessert, cookies are used at the end of a transaction, to indicate the end of the transaction.
--  ```A cookie is a code used by a server, carried on a client’s HTTP request, to access information the server had earlier stored about an earlier interaction with this Web browser.
+-  &#x1F449;```A cookie is a code used by a server, carried on a client’s HTTP request, to access information the server had earlier stored about an earlier interaction with this Web browser.
 [Think about the distinction between a browser and a person.]```
 - A cookie is a code used by a client to authenticate a person’s identity to an HTTP server.
 - A cookies is a code used by a server, carried on a client’s HTTP request, to access information the server had earlier stored about an earlier interaction with this person.
 [Think about the distinction between a browser and a person.]